divan/expvarmon/README.md

 ## TODO

-* ports autodiscovery for given hostname
+* ports auto-discovery for given hostname
 * more tests coverage
-* better usage of color highligting (for max values or failed apps), after relevant patches will be merged to TermUI
+* better usage of color highlighting (for max values or failed apps), after relevant patches will be merged to TermUI